8 Best Things to Do in Berat, Albania

 The National Museum of Ethnography is currently closed.

-8. Walk Along Boulevard Republika, Berat
+8. Walk Along Boulevard Republika

-The Boulevard Republika in Berat is a charming, car-free pedestrian street full of cafés, restaurants, and a park.
+The Boulevard Republika is a charming, car-free pedestrian street full of cafés, restaurants, and a park.
 During the day, it is peaceful and quiet, but at night, it is crowded and lively.
 From here, you can see the Ottoman houses from a fascinating perspective.

 Unfortunately, our flight was delayed, so we only arrived in Berat in the evening when it was already raining, so we didn’t get to experience this lovely tradition.

-In Berat, you can find many local restaurants, vegetarian options, and the best places to eat with all budgets.
+You can find many local restaurants, vegetarian options, and the best places to eat with all budgets.
 These are our recommendations.

-• Temi Albanian Food (Our favorite place to eat in Berat)
+• Temi Albanian Food (Our favorite restaurant)

 • Tradita e Beratit Restaurant (Traditional dishes)